GSA-TTS/identity-handbook/_articles/definition-of-ready.md

 ## Bugs

-Bugs should clearly explain what is happening, and what should be happening instead.
+We use bugs to identify **high priority** issues in production, and they typically take priority over other types of issues.
+A bug should clearly explain what is happening, and what should be happening instead.
+A "low priority" bug should be filed as a Task.

 For example: